In the warmth of daylight, we grow.

 Karrah works with women who are tired of being everything for everyone else—those who feel overwhelmed, anxious, disconnected, or unsure of where they’ve lost themselves along the way.
 Whether you’re moving through a life transition, navigating complex relationships, or unpacking old wounds, Karrah will meet you with empathy, gentle accountability and respect for your pace.

 Karrah is a licensed independent clinical social worker (LICSW), certified integrative nutrition health coach and Thermalist instructor.
 Karrah also holds certification in perinatal mental health (PMH-C), specializing in the emotional complexities of pregnancy, postpartum, and motherhood.
 Karrah earned a master’s degree in social work from Salem State University.
 Karrah has over 20 years of experience working with women, children and families.
+As the practice has grown, Karrah has been able to nurture her love of teaching through supervising and mentoring counselors as well as teaching at Salem State College.

 Outside of session I am a wife, mom and proud dog owner.
 My greatest passion is travel and I am always planning my next adventure.
 I love spending time in the ocean year-round, but especially in the winter!
 I believe in deep connections, good food and that dog snuggles can cure most things.